Updated on August 3, 2022

 What About Diseases?

-The good news is, bed bugs aren’t known vectors of disease for humans.
+The good news is, bed bugs aren’t known vectors of infectious disease for humans.
 However, any break in the skin can lead to an infection, so there’s always a possibility the bite will open the door (literally) for bacteria or virii to waltz right in.

 Protecting Yourself From Bed Bug Bites